uedwinc/flyreserve/journal/deployment.md

 mysql --from-literal=password=microservices -n microservices
 ```

-The built-in secrets functions of Kubernetes are useful, but we recommend that you use something more feature rich for a proper implementation.
+The built-in secrets functions of Kubernetes are useful, but it is recommended that you use something more feature rich for a proper implementation.
 There are lots of options available in this area, including [HashiCorp Vault](https://www.vaultproject.io/)

 We now have a staging environment with an infrastructure that fits the needs of the microservices we’ve developed